tchibatron/dbeaver/Data-Appearance.md

 * Manage the order of columns in the table
 * Filter data in the table using an SQL expression, see … below

-## Ordering Data in Columns
-In the data table, every column header contains three elements each having its own function:
+Another tool for managing data appearance are column headers.
+In the data table, every column header contains three elements each having its own function: Data (column) type icon, column name, filter icon, and ordering icon.

 [[images/ug/Column-header.png]]

-* Simply clicking the column name or column icon highlights the whole column.
+* Simply clicking the column name or column type icon highlights the whole column.
-* You can click the column icon and then drag and drop the column to a different position in the table.
+* You can click the column type icon and then drag and drop the column to a different position in the table.
 * You can click the column name and then drag the cursor right or left to highlight multiple columns.
-* Clicking the ordering icon allows ordering the data in the column in ascending or descending order.
+* Clicking the ordering icon allows ordering the data in the column in ascending or descending order - see 'Ordering Data in Columns' section further in this article
+* Clicking the filter icon allows filtering the data by a cell value, see [TBA]

+## Ordering Data in Columns
 You can order data in columns in one of the ways:
 1. Click the ordering icon  (<img src="https://www.dropbox.com/s/0dfzmn77oko7s9v/Ordering%20icon.png?raw=1"/>) in the header of the column.
 The icon has three states:
    * Clicking once establishes ascending order (<img src="https://www.dropbox.com/s/pcxcudkktb9ewkv/Ascending%20order%20icon.png?raw=1"/>)